yhwang/presto/presto-docs/src/main/sphinx/installation/deploy-docker.rst

    This command also assigns the name ``presto`` for ``ahanaio/prestodb-sandbox``.

-   If you see a response similar to the following, the Presto server is running in the Docker container.
+  The Presto server begins logging startup information in the terminal window.
+Once you see a response similar to the following, the Presto server is running in the Docker container.

    ``======== SERVER STARTED ========``